You know what they say about assumptions, right?

 Cold Leads Are Ready for a Call

-Assume any and all leads that you welcome into your database are cold.
+Assume all leads that you welcome into your database are cold.
 No matter the source.
-In fact, it’s estimated that 50% of leads are qualified, but not ready to buy.
+It’s estimated that 50% of leads are qualified but not ready to buy.

-No matter if you purchased your leads or collected them organically, lead nurture is critical for getting leads to trust your brand.
+Whether you purchased or collected your leads organically, lead nurture is critical for getting leads to trust your brand.

-They won’t want to make a purchase just because they signed up to be on your mailing list.
+They won’t want to purchase just because they signed up to be on your mailing list.
 Maybe they are just interested in your content.
-Often, they will not even have the budget or authority to make a purchase at the time.
+Often, they will not even have the budget or authority to purchase at the time.

 This is why it’s so incredibly important to nurture your leads.
-New leads are not ready for a call, they are not ready to buy.
-Don’t assume that they are, and your brand will have a lot more success than cold-emailing these already ice-cold leads.
+New leads are not ready for a call; they are not ready to buy.
+Don’t assume that they are; your brand will have much more success than cold-emailing these already ice-cold leads.

 You Don’t Need to Score Leads to Nurture Them